OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---

 <ol start="5">
 <li> Try out the new function.
-In cell <strong>B1</strong>, type the text <strong>=CONTOSO.STOCKPRICE("MSFT")</strong> and press enter.
-You should see that the result in cell <strong>B1</strong> is the current stock price for one share of Microsoft stock.</li>
+In cell <strong>B1</strong>, type the text <strong>=CONTOSO.GETSTARCOUNT("OfficeDev", "Excel-Custom-Functions")</strong> and press enter.
+You should see that the result in cell <strong>B1</strong> is the current number of stars given to the Excel-Custom-Functions Github repository.</li>
 </ol>

 ## Create a streaming asynchronous custom function

-The `stockPrice` function returns the price of a stock at a specific moment in time, but stock prices are always changing.
-Next you’ll create a custom function named `stockPriceStream` that gets the price of a stock every 1000 milliseconds.
+The `getStarCount` function returns the number of stars a repository has at a specific moment in time, but star counts are always changing.
+Next we'll create a streaming function, `getStarCountStream` that returns the number of stars once a second from Github.
+To see this star count increase, you need to have a Github account so you can give a star to the repository and watch your function pick up this information in real time.
+If you don't have a Github account, [you can create one here](https://github.com/join).

-1. In the **stock-ticker** project, add the following code to **./src/functions/functions.js** and save the file.
+1. In the **stargazer** project, add the following code to **./src/functions/functions.js** and save the file.

     ```js
     /**